Poland pushes for more tanks for Kyiv, will seek German OK - KESQ

 Associated Press

-WARSAW, Poland (AP) — Poland said Monday it would ask Berlin for permission to send German-built Leopard tanks to Ukraine as the government in Warsaw pushes its Western allies to move faster on supplying Kyiv with more military hardware to thwart Russia’s invasion.
+WARSAW, Poland (AP) — Poland will ask Germany for permission to send some of the Polish army’s Leopard tanks to Ukraine, Polish Prime Minister Mateusz Morawiecki said Monday, as he pushes Europe to send more military hardware to Kyiv amid complaints that Germany is being too slow in helping to thwart Russia’s invasion.

-Germany has hesitated over sending tanks to Ukraine.
-But Polish officials took heart from remarks Sunday by German Foreign Minister Annalena Baerbock that Berlin wouldn’t seek to stop Poland from providing Leopard 2 battle tanks to Ukraine.

 Poland needs the consent of Germany, which builds the tanks, to send them to a non-NATO country.

-But even if there is no permission from Germany, Warsaw will make its own decisions, Morawiecki said at a news conference.
+But even if there is no permission from Germany, Warsaw will make its own decisions, Morawiecki said.

-Although Berlin has provided substantial aid, it has been criticized for dragging its feet on providing military hardware.
+Berlin, though it has provided substantial aid, has been criticized for dragging its feet on providing military hardware.

-German government spokesman Steffen Hebestreit said it was important for Germany not to take a “reckless” step it might regret, adding that a decision will not be rushed.
+German government spokesman Steffen Hebestreit said Monday it was important for Germany not to take a “reckless” step that might be regretted afterward, adding that a decision will not be rushed.

 “These are hard questions of life and death,” he added.
 “We have to ask what this means for the defense of our own country.”

-Pressed on how long a decision on sending tanks might take, Hebestreit said: “I assume that it’s not a question of months now.”

-The Ukrainian government says that tanks, and especially the Leopards, are vital to Kyiv.
+The Ukrainian government says that tanks, and especially the Leopards, are vital to Kyiv’s war effort.

-But Macron said a decision hinged on three criteria that have also weighed on the minds of other Western leaders: that sharing the equipment doesn’t lead to an escalation of the conflict; that it would provide efficient and workable help when training time is taken into account; and that it wouldn’t weaken his own military.

-Morawiecki said that while Poland intends to ask Germany for permission to send Leopard tanks to Ukraine, the request is “a secondary matter” as a group of EU countries look at how to help Kyiv.

-“Even if, eventually, we do not get this permission, we — within this small coalition — even if Germany is not in this coalition, we will hand over our tanks, together with the others, to Ukraine,” he said.
+“We will ask (Germany) for permission, but this is a secondary theme,” Morawiecki said.
+“Even if, eventually, we do not get this permission, we — within this small coalition — even if Germany is not in this coalition, we will hand over our tanks, together with the others, to Ukraine.”

-Morawiecki said talks have also been held “with our partners in Brussels” on the subject, referring to the 27-nation EU.
+Morawiecki said talks have also been held “with our partners in Brussels” on the subject, referring to the 27-nation EU bloc.

 “Naturally, these are not easy talks, but we will be taking efforts to break this barrier of unwillingness in various countries,” he said.

-Baerbock, Germany’s top diplomat, told French television channel LCI on Sunday that Poland hasn’t formally asked for Berlin’s approval to share some of its Leopards, but added “if we were asked, we would not stand in the way.”
+German Foreign Minister Annalena Baerbock told French television channel LCI on Sunday that Poland hasn’t formally asked for Berlin’s approval to share some of its German-made Leopards, but added “if we were asked, we would not stand in the way.”

 Regarding Baerbock’s comments, Morawiecki said that “exerting pressure makes sense” and that her words are a “spark of hope” that Germany may even take part in the coalition.